-Develop a healthy “respect” for pickpockets
+1. Develop a healthy “respect” for pickpockets

 Pickpockets come in all sizes and packages.
 They could be young children, a man in a business suit or a woman pushing a baby carriage.
 They might work alone or in a pack of three or four, each with a separate role.
 Most pickpockets are very good at what they do and need just a second or two to make off with valuables.
 Assume that catching a pickpocket in the act is not something to be counted upon.

 While it’s wise to assume pickpockets operate all over the world, it’s useful to know if pickpocketing is prevalent in any of the stops on your itinerary.
-My usual starting point is the UK’s Foreign and Commonwealth Office.
+A good starting point is the UK’s Foreign and Commonwealth Office.
 Or, use search criteria such as “pickpockets in __” (name of city or country) or “scams in __” and look for posts from travellers describing common tactics used by thieves.

-Use RFID-blocking travel accessories
+3. Use RFID-blocking accessories

 RFID (Radio Frequency Identification) skimming is becoming more and more prevalent.
 RFIDs are the radio frequency chips in passports, credit cards and other forms of identification housing all kinds of personal data.
-With a portable RFID card reader, an electronic pickpocket can steal personal information by simply getting close enough, without personal contact, to scan the contents of a purse or pocket.
+With a portable RFID card reader, an electronic pickpocket can steal personal information.
+It’s a simple matter of getting close enough, without personal contact, to scan the contents of a purse or pocket.
 With the newly acquired data, a thief could make fraudulent purchases or drain a bank account in short order.

 Look for clothing with deep or zippered internal pockets.
-If carrying a wallet in pants, choose a tight, deep and/or zippered front pocket – never in a back pocket.
+If carrying a wallet in pants, choose a tight, deep and/or zippered front pocket – never a back pocket.

-Find a good tailor
+5. Find a good tailor

 Design clothing and travel accessories to make it difficult for a thief to make off with belongings within a few seconds.
 For example, my travelling pants and skirts have zippered pockets with internal plastic D-rings for attaching small pouches with plastic swivel hooks.
 Each pouch contains either my iPhone or an aluminum RFID-blocking wallet.
 The design hasn’t been tested using an experienced pickpocket (at least not to my knowledge) but I figure there are enough steps to seriously slow down a thief.
 I can’t imagine his or her doing so without my knowledge.